osohq/oso/docs/reference/performance.rst

 variants of the
 `N+1 problem <https://medium.com/@bretdoucette/n-1-queries-and-how-to-avoid-them-a12f02345be5>`_.

-For example, given the following Polar policy:
+For example, given the following policy:

 .. code-block:: polar